winksaville/srch-srvr-logs/README.md

 # Search Server Logs

-Ssh to a service and use journalctl to search services log output that match a regex
+Ssh to a server and use journalctl and ripgrep to search services log output that match a regex

 # Build
 ```